cddwx525/diewuxi/README.md

 ### Process

-* settings
+1. settings

     `swdf.php`: Define a swdf class, set autoload class, set php.
     `config.php`: Overall config.

 The `swdf` class is global class, it is necessary to controll the whole data, it is the "pointer".

-* instance $application and run with config
+2. Create $application instance and run with config

 ## Application run